theborgh/google-voice/README.md

-Node.js script that generates audio files from text files using Google Cloud Text-to-Speech API.
+This Node.js script generates audio files from text files using the Google Cloud Text-to-Speech API.
+The sample configuration file (`config.sample.js`) is set up to read legal transcripts, although with some knowledge of regular expressions it can be adapted to a number of other use cases with little effort.

-This script processes input text via configurable regular expressions to segment the input and then decide which voice is used for each segment.
-It also keeps track of monthly usage and prevents requests to avoid exceeding a set quota.
+The script processes input text via configurable regular expressions to segment it into chunks and then decide which voice is used to speak each chunk.
+It also keeps track of monthly API usage (see `googleVoiceData.js` to set up the limits) and prevents requests exceeding a set quota.

 The speech synthesis engine used is abstracted, so that the same script can be used with multiple engines with minimal code changes.